 Box 8.
-Corruption perceptions of the Afghan justice sector in IWA's annual surveys29
+Corruption perceptions of the Afghan justice sector in IWA's annual surveys

 - The justice sector ranked in 2010 as the most corrupt sector, threatening the legitimacy of the state and creating a gap between citizens and state (Integrity Watch Afghanistan, 2010).
 The situation did not improve in the following years: The National Corruption Surveys of 2010, 2012, and 2014 registered an increase in the bribes that citizens were forced to pay to obtain public services.
 Bribery has nearly doubled in the last four years.
 A total of about U\$1,942 million were paid in bribes in 2014 compared to \$1,254 million in 2012.
 The number of adults who paid a bribe increased from 1.6 million to nearly 2 million, a 25 percent increase in participation in bribery in two years.
-While the average amount of bribes rose from US\$190 in 2012 to US\$240 in 2014, the average number of bribes paid per year has remained unchanged. - According to the 2013 annual perception survey, 34 percent of the respondents believe the courts to be the most corrupt public institution, with 17 percent believing that the Ministry of Justice is the most corrupt.
-Nineteen per cent of all respondents sought services from the judiciary and public prosecutors over the last 12 months. - A large amount of corruption takes place in the police department, the attorney's office and the Department of Hugug-institutions that seriously affect the courts' decisions.
+While the average amount of bribes rose from U\$\$190 in 2012 to U\$\$240 in 2014, the average number of bribes paid per year has remained unchanged. - According to the 2013 annual perception survey, 34 percent of the respondents believe the courts to be the most corrupt public institution, with 17 percent believing that the Ministry of Justice is the most corrupt.
+Nineteen per cent of all respondents sought services from the judiciary and public prosecutors over the last 12 months. - A large amount of corruption takes place in the police department, the attorney's office and the Department of Huquq-institutions that seriously affect the courts' decisions.
 The resulting confusion leads to the public perception that court officials commit the majority of abuse and corruption in the justice sector.
 Consequently, this creates the perception that the judiciary is the most corrupt institution, even if this is not necessarily the case.
-A fair trial thus requires transparency in the performance of all the actors involved in the justice sector.30 that confidence to engage citizens in monitoring the proceedings of local courts.
-Since 2005, IWA has used a community-based approach to monitor public services.
-It initially focused on infrastructure projects, and then expanded its methodology to the extractive industries and since 2012 to the courts.
+A fair trial thus requires transparency in the performance of all the actors involved in the justice sector.

-29 The National Corruption Surveys by Integrity Watch Afghanistan are available at http://iwaweb.org/ncs/.
+The National Corruption Surveys by Integrity Watch Afghanistan are available at http://iwaweb.org/ncs/.

-30 Interview in Bamyam with Mr. Panahi, July 2012, quoted in Jahangeer (2012).
+Interview in Bamyam with Mr. Panahi, July 2012, quoted in Jahangeer (2012).